apollographql/apollo-server/docs/source/proxy-configuration.md

 ### Configuring the proxy using environment variables

-Depending on the deployment environment (e.g. AWS, Heroku, Kubernetes, Docker, etc.), environment variables may be set differently.
+Depending on the deployment environment (e.g. AWS, Heroku, GCP, Kubernetes, Docker, etc.), environment variables may be set differently.
 These instructions will demonstrate how to start a `node` process using environment variables in a Unix-based shell.

 By default, the above bootstrapping step will enable the following environment variables: